Substance Use While Pregnant – Is the Baby Okay?

 Now and again, it happens that a pregnancy goes unnoticed for months.
 Even in these cases, where alcohol and cigarettes were consumed, most babies are okay.

-Generally speaking, the consumption of large amounts of alcohol will have a greater adverse effect than having a beer now and then.
-Either way, it would be advisable to discuss your concerns regarding alcohol or drug consumption with your doctor.
+Generally speaking, consuming large amounts of alcohol will have a more significant adverse effect than having a beer now and then.
+Either way, discussing your concerns regarding alcohol or drug consumption with your doctor would be advisable.

 Smoking During Pregnancy